Panos Y. Papalambros

-System design optimization and product development: Decomposition and coordination strategies for large-scale systems• Multidisciplinary design optimization (MDO) • Design for market systems: Enterprise-wide business, marketing, engineering, public policy and economic considerations • Analytical target cascading and analytical target setting • Optimal design of product platforms, portfolios, and product lines • Optimal design of system topologies
+System design optimization: Decomposition and coordination strategies for large-scale systems• Multidisciplinary design optimization (MDO) • Design for market systems: Enterprise-wide business, marketing, engineering, public policy and economic considerations • Analytical target cascading and analytical target setting • Optimal design of product platforms, portfolios, and product lines • Optimal design of system topologies

 Optimal design theory and algorithms: Monotonicity analysis • Global, parametric, mixed-discrete, and Pareto optimization • Distributed, multilevel, multidisciplinary system optimization • Artificial intelligence, expert systems and nonlinear mathematical optimization • Optimal design under uncertainty • Combined optimal design and optimal control